daenvil/MarkdownLabel/addons/markdownlabel/README.md

 ```

-**Important**: note that in-line code and code blocks won't do anything with Godot's default font, since it doesn't have a monospace variant.
-As described in [Godot's BBCode reference](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html#reference): "The monospaced (`[code]`) tag only works if a custom font is set up in the RichTextLabel node's theme overrides.
-Otherwise, monospaced text will use the regular font".
+**Important**: note that in-line code and code blocks **won't do anything with Godot's default font**, since it doesn't have a monospace variant.
+As described in [Godot's BBCode reference](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html#reference): *"The monospaced (`[code]`) tag only works if a custom font is set up in the RichTextLabel node's theme overrides.
+Otherwise, monospaced text will use the regular font"*.

 ### Headers